 The Plan's investment in the Master Trust constitutes a related-party transaction because the Company is both the plan sponsor and a party to the Master Trust.
 The Master Trust is invested in the Company's common stock and the Plan holds notes receivable from participants, both of which qualify as related-party transactions.
 During the year ended December 31, 2014, the Master Trust's investment in the Company's common stock included purchases of approximately \$336 million, sales of approximately \$524 million, realized gains of approximately \$72 million and dividend income of approximately \$74 million.
 The Master Trust invests in short term investment funds managed by the Trustee.
-As described in Note 2 - "Expenses", the Plan paid certain expenses related to Plan operation and investment activity to the Trustee.
 These investments qualify as party-in-interest transactions.